grame-cncm/faustwebsite/_posts/2016-01-13-polyphonic-instruments.markdown

 As a sub-class of dsp, the mydsp_poly class redefines the **buildUserInterface** method.
 By convention all allocated voices are groupe in a global "tabgroup", so that a user interface builder may display them separately.
 Then this dsp object can be used as usual and connected with the wanted audio driver and possibly other UI control objects like OSCUI, httpdUI, etc. Having this UI hierachical view  allows for instance complete OSC control of each single voice and its control parameters.

-Allocation of a polyphonic instrument takes a number of voices as parameter (`poly` parameter in `DSP = new mydsp_poly(poly, true);` expression).
+Allocation of a polyphonic instrument takes a number of voices as parameter, `poly` parameter in the following expression;

+    DSP = new mydsp_poly(poly, true);

 The second parameter here activates dynamic voice allocation control.
-Note that a polyphonic instrument may be used outside of a MIDI control context with the `DSP = new mydsp_poly(poly, false);` expression, so that all voices would be always running.
+Note that a polyphonic instrument may be used outside of a MIDI control context with the expression:

+    DSP = new mydsp_poly(poly, false);

+so that all voices would be always running.

 #### Controlling the polyphonic instrument ####